 Kerry-Anne Mairs (2007) Islands and human impact: Under what circumstances do people put unsustainable demands on island environments?
 Evidence from the North Atlantic.
 University of Edinburgh, Unpublished PhD Thesis.
 398 pp. Access here.

-Eileen Golligan (2006) Newfoundland Doreset Enblades: Measuring Regional Variation.
-City University of New York, Unpublished PhD Thesis.
+Eileen Colligan (2006) Newfoundland Dorset Endblades: Measuring Regional Variation.
+Hunter College, City University of New York, Unpublished Masters thesis.
 206 pp. Access here.
+Access here.

 Amanda Thomson (2003) A modelling approach to farm management and vegetation degradation in pre-modern Iceland.
 PhD Thesis, University of Stirling, Stirling, 301 pp. Access here.